 Students suffering from chronic diseases like Asthma, Epilepsy, Heart Disease etc. are advised to be under continuous medical supervision of a doctor, who is a specialist in the concerned field.
 History of their ailments must be filled up in the Almanac, along with the treatment and the medicines prescribed by the concerned doctor.

-Parents are also advised to keep the school infirmary informed (medical / health problem which may have developed during the academic year.
+Parents are also advised to keep the school infirmary informed about any medical / health problem which may have developed during the academic year.

 The medical history of the student must be filled up by the parents in the space provided in the almanac.

-“Parents are not supposed to send medicines along with the child without prior permission from the the Principal / Head Mistress.”
+“Parents are not supposed to send medicines along with the child without prior permission from the Principal.”